StudentRND/Code-Evangelist-Manual/questions.md

 # The Exception

 Ok, so sometimes we do have to answer questions.
-The two usual reasons are:
+The three usual reasons are:

 * It's a "find the button" question.
 * They've been banging their heads for a 5-10 minutes, despite your attempts to help.
+* They've been getting stuck a lot recently, and are getting frustrated.
+(Encourage them to take a break, too!)

 # When to Help